-According to the Rural Bank report,10 the Australian farmland median price per hectare has increased 20% in 2021 when compared to 2020, reaching up to \$7,087 per hectare.
+Based on Rural Bank's Australian Farmland Values report10, the Australian farmland median price per hectare increased 20% in 2021 when compared to 2020, reaching up to \$7,087 per hectare.
 Figure 2.2 shows the historical rural median prices in Australia based on more than 270,000 transactions recorded by the Rural Bank since 1995.

-Figure 2.2: Evolution of the farmland median prices in Australia11
+Figure 2.2: Evolution of farmland median prices in Australia11